kohortpay/module-woocommerce/README.md

 # Official KohortPay WooCommerce module

-This module adds a new payment method to WooCommerce: `KohortPay`, which allows you to lower your acquisition costs by turning your customers into your brands advocates.
+This module adds a referral program to WooCommerce: `KohortPay`, which allows you to lower your acquisition costs by turning your customers into your brands advocates.
 They will have the opportunity to invite all their friends to buy more on your store in exchange for cashback.

 ## Table of content